 with Athens Institute of Allied Healthcare

 Our Certified Phlebotomy Technician program gives you the training you need for a successful career as a phlebotomy technician.
-The program only takes 4 weeks to complete.
+The program only takes a few weeks to complete.
 Once you’re finished, you’ll receive your Phlebotomy Technician Certificate.

 A phlebotomy technician is a critical member of the patient care team.
 They support doctors, nurses and other medical professionals during the diagnostic process.
 Key responsibilities include drawing and testing blood samples, evaluating patients during visits, performing venipunctures, preparing bodily fluids for testing and more.